Data Lake vs Data Warehouse

-Data lakes provide a less restrictive philosophy that’s more suited to meeting the demands of a big data world: schema-on-read, loosely coupled storage/compute and flexible use cases that combine to drive innovation by reducing the time, cost, and complexity of data management.
+Data lakes provide a less restrictive philosophy that’s more suited to meeting the demands of a big data world: schema-on-read, loosely coupled storage/compute, real-time data lake analytics, and flexible use cases that combine to drive innovation by reducing the time, cost, and complexity of data management.
 But without data warehouse functionality, a data lake can become a data swamp -- a murky mire of data that’s impossible to sift through.

 To avoid creating data swamps, technologists need to combine the data storage capabilities and design philosophy of data lakes with data warehouse functionalities like indexing, querying, and analytics.
 When this happens, enterprise organizations will be able to make the most of their data while minimizing the time, cost, and complexity of business intelligence and analytics.

-But that doesn’t mean you should replace your entire data and analytics strategy with a single data lake implementation.
-Instead, think of data lakes as one of many possible solutions in your D&A toolbox -- one that you can leverage when it makes sense to enable key analytics use cases.
+Data lakes are showing their potential for resilient data management in the cloud, but that doesn’t mean you should replace your entire data and analytics strategy with a single implementation.
+Instead, think of data lakes as one of many possible solutions in your D&A toolbox -- one that you can leverage when it makes sense.

 An effective data lake must be cloud-native, simple to manage, and interconnected with known analytics tools so that it can deliver value.

 ChaosSearch transforms your Amazon S3 buckets into a data lake repository with full text and relational search capabilities.
 Querying and data analytics are native features, made possible by the Elastic API and our customized version of Kibana.